GeoLog

 A 12-meter sediment core reveals secrets of the Arctic’s past climate

-A 12-meter sediment core retrieved in 2019 from the Fram Strait, between Svalbard and Greenland, is under meticulous analysis by Jochen Knies and his team from our Polar Research Hub.
-Extracted from a depth of 2,500 meters, the core preserves a climate record spanning up to 400,000 years.
-Its sediment layers offer crucial insights into the Arctic’s past, addressing an important question: Was the Arctic ever ice-free during past warm periods?
+Extracted from a depth of 2,500 meters, a giant 12-meter long marine sediment core from the Fram Strait, between Svalbard and Greenland, preserves a climate record spanning up to 400,000 years.
+Its sediment layers offer crucial insights into the Arctic’s past, helping Dr Jochen Knies and his research team answer two important question: Was the Arctic ever ice-free during past warm periods?
+Will the Arctic be ice-free in the future?

 Proxies: Unlocking climate history

-The core undergoes a series of detailed analyses to reconstruct its climate history, starting with the use of proxies —specific markers like paleomagnetic data, microfossils, and stable isotopes—that allow scientists to infer past environmental conditions.
+In the lab, the core undergoes a series of detailed analyses to reconstruct its climate history, starting with the use of proxies —fingerprints left by the past—that allow scientists to infer past environmental conditions.
 Proxies help determine the age of each layer and uncover significant climate events, such as shifts in temperature, ice cover, and ocean dynamics.

-For instance, paleomagnetic data reveal changes in Earth’s magnetic field, aiding in dating specific layers.
-Microfossils, such as marine organisms, provide clues about past ocean temperatures and productivity.
-Stable isotopes further detail historical water temperatures and ice volume.
+For instance, the magnetic signature of an ancient rock in the sediments, reveal changes in Earth’s magnetic field, aiding in dating specific layers.
+Microfossils of marine organisms provide clues about past ocean temperatures and productivity.
+The abundance or scarcity of some oxygen isotopes provides further detail on historical water temperatures and ice volumes.
 By integrating these data, the team constructs a detailed timeline of Arctic climate changes spanning hundreds of thousands of years.

 Measuring water content